kouleshoff/junocache/README.md

 ### Client connections

-The service has been tested using telnet client
+The service has been tested using telnet client.
+Use empty line to close current client connection

 ```
 -> telnet localhost 8080